Gideon Planish

 Gideon Planish is a 1943 novel by American writer Sinclair Lewis.
 The novel tells the story of Gideon Planish, an unprincipled social climber who becomes involved in various shady philanthropic organizations in his quest for stature without accountability.
-The work did not fare as well with critics as some of Lewis' earlier social novels, and is considered one of his minor works.
+The work did not fare as well with critics as some of Lewis' earlier social novels and is considered one of his minor works.

 Plot summary

 Gideon Planish takes aim at less-than-honorable fundraising organizations.
 In a similar manner of his other works, the reader follows the self-titled character through his life and numerous (but slightly related) professions dealing with professional "organizationality" which is better known as the for-profit industry of pompous fundraising run by shady "philanthropists" running a wide variety of guilds, committees, foundations, leagues and councils for selfish and greedy purposes.

 The focus of the book begins with a young Planish demonstrating a knack for public speaking, and these skills follow him through his self-motivated and selfish undergraduate years at Adelbert College.
-The book then picks up an older but still vacuous Planish, now a professor of rhetoric at Kinnikinick College, when he finally meets the girl of his dreams; young coed Peony Jackson of Faribault, Minnesota.
+The book then picks up an older but still vacuous Planish, now a professor of rhetoric at Kinnikinick College, when he finally meets the woman of his dreams; young student Peony Jackson of Faribault, Minnesota.

 Motivated by vague dreams of importance, including a dream of becoming a U.S. senator, Planish begins his campaign for social ascension by moving from one job to another with the hopes of meeting "like-minded thinkers" with vague goals and even more flexible morals when it came to raising money for a wide variety of causes.
 Over the years, Planish's path to easy money with no accountability leads him to: